10Kft/10kft-api/README.md

 Account administrators can obtain the API token from _Settings >_ _Developer API_ in the application.

-> `NB:` A separate token is issues each time an Administrator visits the Developer API section under settings.
+> `NB:` A separate token is issued each time an Administrator visits the Developer API section under settings.
 This however does not invalidate the current token in use for your application.

 ## Optional Fields

-To reduce the number of roundtrips that might be required to fetch all related data for a given collection or resource (e.g. fetching a user and all their tags), the API support a concept of optional fields.
+To reduce the number of roundtrips that might be required to fetch all related data for a given collection or resource (e.g. fetching a user and all their tags), the API supports a concept of optional fields.
 These `fields` are a comma separated list of field names that are supported as a URL parameter when making a request to fetch a resource or a resource collection.

 ```
 curl -X GET https://api.10000ft.com/api/v1/users?fields=tags \